About Rainforests

-Anti-cancer: Rosy periwinkle
+Rosy periwinkle

 Traditional Madagascan healers used the rosy periwinkle for treating diabetes.
-This led to its study by western scientists who then discovered its anti-cancer properties.
+This led to its study by western scientists who then discovered its anti-cancer properties

 Profit sharing

-These medicines have proved very profitable for global drug companies.
+These medicines have proved very profitable for global pharmaceutical companies.
 Worldwide sales are worth over £75 million a year, but virtually none of this money finds its way back to Madagascar, one of the poorest countries in the world.

 Some pharmaceutical companies are trying to redress this imbalance by working closely with ethno-botanists and indigenous healers, and sharing profits more equitably.